Today’s question is: What are the new requirements in 2020 for harassment training in the State of Illinois?

 One other big change to this law is the definition of discrimination.
 It expands to include discrimination and harassment based on an individual’s actual or perceived sex, race, or other protected status.
 Illinois is not the only state that is making changes in these areas, so make sure you discuss changes with your HR department or your compliance counsel to ensure your training is compliant.

-If you have any other questions about anti harassment training, please reach out to Tandem HR at 630.928.0510 or fill out the form below.
+If you have any other questions about anti-harassment training, please reach out to Tandem HR at 630.928.0510.

 Thank you for joining me for Ask an HR Expert.